 This is the best heated airer if you have a lot of shirts, blouses or delicates as the washing can be hung to dry on hangers helping them to stay crease free.
 It also offers excellent value for money.

 The Minky 3 Tier Plus Airer is a traditional airer that is sturdily built, has a large capacity of 21 metres drying space and folds flat when not in use.

-The clothes airer has plenty of room for lots of washing and the layout of the bars allows for good air circulation.
+This is one of the best heated airers that has plenty of room for lots of washing and the layout of the bars allows for good air circulation.
 The product folds open easily and auto locks in the open position and is folded flat by simply releasing 2 clips.
 It also has flip out hooks that you can use to hang delicates or hangers so you can dry even more clothes.

 This heated clothes airer is made from tubular steel make it sturdy enough to cope with wet, heavy washing.
 The auto lock design means the airer is easy to move around while loaded without fear of it collapsing and dumping your clean clothes on the floor.

 This is the best clothes airer if you are looking for strong and stable airer that will hold plenty of washing and is sturdy enough not to collapse when moved around.

 The Addis Superdry Clothes Airer allows washing to dry quickly due to the large area between each rail which improves air circulation.
 It provides a drying area of 11 metres and can expand to fit the space you have available.
 In addition, it has a flat drying area for woollens and footwear.